-Kill Shakespeare is an innovative Graphic Novel series that has often drawn comparisons to Fables, and is set in a world where many of the Bard's characters exist at the same time and interact with each other.
+Kill Shakespeare is a Graphic Novel series that is set in a world where many of the Bard's characters exist at the same time and interact with each other.

 The story begins in Denmark, where Hamlet is in the midst of his attempt to avenge the death of his father, who was murdered by none other than his uncle Claudius.
 After accidentally killing Polonius, Hamlet is sent away from court as per the plot of the play, carrying his Please Shoot the Messenger missive.
 And that's where things start to change from what you know.

 On board the ship (the Antonio), Rosencrantz tells Hamlet that he and Guildenstern read the missive.
 Rosencrantz offers their support in Hamlet's attempt to win back his father's throne, but the death of Polonius and the visions that have been haunting Hamlet since just before they left Denmark have left him questioning his actions and even his sanity.
 Hamlet's brooding is cut short when a group of pirates attack, and despite resisting, the crew of the Antonio and Hamlet's friends soon seem to be getting the worst of things.
 Hamlet is knocked overboard, and clinging to life he drifts to the shores of England, where he awakes in the palace of Richard III.